Welcome!

 Rent vs. Buy Calculator

 Choosing between renting and buying a home in New York City is a significant financial and personal decision.
 While homeownership is often considered a part of the American Dream, it may not be the best option for everyone.
-Our buy vs. rent calculator can assist in determining the monthly costs of both options and help you make an informed decision about what is best for your future.
+Our buy vs. rent calculator can help you determine the monthly costs of both options and make an informed decision about what is best for your future.

 It’s important to note that owning a home typically yields capital appreciation after 5-7 years, which often makes buying an NYC apartment less expensive than renting in the long run.
 Our calculator considers this factor, providing valuable insight into the financial implications of both options.